Rita Zucca

-Rita Luisa Zucca (/it/; 1912–1998) was an American-Italian radio announcer who broadcast Axis propaganda to Allied troops in Italy and North Africa.
+Rita Luisa Zucca (/it/; 1912–1998) was an Italian radio announcer who broadcast Axis propaganda to Allied troops in North Africa and Italy.
 She became known as one of the "Axis Sallys", along with Mildred Gillars, who broadcast from Berlin, Germany.

 Early life

 Zucca's father, Louis, owned a very successful restaurant in New York's Midtown district in the 1930s and 1940s, called Zucca's Italian Garden.
 Located at 116-118-120 West 49th Street, the restaurant had its own promotional postcards which displayed a distinctly refined setting.
 Zucca spent her teenage years in a convent school in Florence and, as a young woman, had worked in the family business.

-She returned to Italy in 1938, working as a typist and renouncing her American citizenship three years later to save her family's property from expropriation by Mussolini's government.
+She returned to Italy in 1938, working as a typist and renouncing her U.S. citizenship three years later to save her family's property from expropriation by Mussolini's government.

 Axis Sally

-As the Allied invasion of Italy progressed, the Fascist government of Benito Mussolini decided to try to emulate the German radio's Axis Sally broadcasts of Mildred Gillars.
+As the Allied invasion of North Africa progressed, the Fascist government of Benito Mussolini decided to try to emulate the German radio's Axis Sally broadcasts of Mildred Gillars.
 In the summer of 1943, the Italian national radio network in Rome hired the 30-year-old Zucca with this aim in mind, in spite of her losing a typing job in 1942 for copying an anti-Fascist pamphlet.

 Zucca was teamed with German broadcaster Charles Goedel in the program Jerry's Front Calling.
-Much to Gillars' chagrin, Zucca was also referred to as Axis Sally.
+Much to Gillars' chagrin, Zucca was also referred to as Axis Sally despite being called other names by Allied Soldiers such as "Axis Mary", "Millan Mary", "Rosalia from Rome".
+Her broadcast had Anti-Semitic and negative remarks against Franklin D. Roosevelt and Winston Churchill and used racists remarks in propaganda against African and Asian soldiers fighting in Italy.
 Zucca's trademark sign-off was "a sweet kiss from Sally", and she was often mistaken for Gillars.

 According to one account, Zucca signed onto each show by uttering "Hello Suckers!" and her signature tune was "Between the Devil and the Deep Blue Sea".

 Her broadcasts sometimes used intelligence provided by the German embassy in Rome in an attempt to confuse Allied troops.
 On July 8, 1943, the night before the invasion of Sicily, Zucca's broadcast told "the wonderful boys of the 504th Parachute Regiment" that "Col. Willis Mitchell's playboys the 61st Troop Carrier Group are going to carry you to certain death.
 We know where and when you are jumping and you will be wiped out."

 As the Allied armies advanced north into Rome, Zucca retreated north with the Germans in 1944 and resumed broadcasting from Milan.
 There, in September 1944, the broadcast crew of Jerry's Front was attached to a German military propaganda unit called the Liberty Station.
 By then Zucca was pregnant.
 Her son was born on December 15, 1944.
 She returned to the microphone 40 days later and continued until her final broadcast on April 25, 1945.